Public asked to refrain from nonessential open burning

 - Boise Fire Inspectors are limiting their inspections to new builds and are practicing social distancing.

-- Pursuant to a recent Idaho Supreme Court Order, only limited criminal cases will be heard through April 10.
-Cases that will continue to be heard include:
+- Pursuant to a recent Idaho Supreme Court Order, the courthouse is closed and only limited criminal cases will be heard through April 23.
+Cases that will continue to be heard are:

 - No Contact Order hearings

-- Please contact your attorney, if you are represented, or the court for further guidance or with questions as to the status of your case.
+- If you are a defendant, please contact your attorney if you have one or the court if you do not for further guidance or with questions on the status of your case.
 The court will send notice with new dates if your case is reset.

 The Library will continue to staff the Ask A Librarian Service